FluxML/Flux.jl/docs/src/gpu.md

 In order to trigger GPU support in Flux, you need to call `using CUDA`, `using AMDGPU` or `using Metal` in your code.
 Notice that for CUDA, explicitely loading also `cuDNN` is not required, but the package has to be installed in the environment.

+!!! compat "Flux ≤ 0.13"
+    Old versions of Flux automatically installed CUDA.jl to provide GPU support.
+Starting from Flux v0.14, CUDA.jl is not a dependency anymore and has to be installed manually.

 ## Checking GPU Availability

 By default, Flux will run the checks on your system to see if it can support GPU functionality.
 You can check if Flux identified a valid GPU setup by typing the following: